unoplatform/workshops/uno-bootcamp/modules/04-Create-rich-responsive-UIs/README.md

 ## 🎯 Use `VisualBoundsPadding` to manage the notch

-If you run the app on an iPhone X, You'll see something like this:
+If you run the app on an iPhone X, or newer, you'll see something like this:

 ![Problem with the notch](uno-notch-problem.png)